SuicidalInsanity/KerbinSide_BAD-T/README.md

 	A -->        <-- B
 	A -->        <-- B

-This pack also comes with one premade arena for 1v1 or 2v2 dogfights.
-This arena features 2 runways, divided into A and B for easy setup of craft.

 Kenemunde Rocket Base:
 Refurbished military airfield and launch facility on the Eastern continent.
 Short runway length mitigated by flat location